colajam93/aurpackager/README.md

 ## Add Package

-1. Access to admin page(`/admin`).
-2. Add package.
-Note: The name field must correspond to AUR package name.
+1. Click 'Register' button.
+2. Search with package name and select one from list.
+3. Check detail and click 'Register' button.
+If 'with dependencies' is enabled, dependency packages will be installed(official packages) and registered(AUR packages).

 ## TODO

 - Authentication
 - Error handling
-- Add package without admin page.
-- Auto detect depend to AUR package.
 - Auto update check
 - Notification
+- Remove package without admin page.
+- Refactor
+- Apply Bootstrap' grid system

 ## License